Late Latin: Low Latin

 The transition between Late Latin and Medieval Latin is by no means as easy to assess.
 Taking that media et infima Latinitas was one style, Mantello in a recent handbook asserts of "the Latin used in the middle ages" that it is "here interpreted broadly to include late antiquity and therefore to extend from c.
 AD 200 to 1500."
 Although recognizing "late antiquity" he does not recognize Late Latin.
 It did not exist and Medieval Latin began directly from 200 CE.
-In this view all differences from Classical Latin are bundled as though they evolved through a single continuous style.
+In this view, all differences from Classical Latin are bundled as though they evolved through a single continuous style.

 Of the two-style interpretations the Late Latin period of Erich Auerbach and others is one of the shortest: "In the first half of the 6th century, which witnessed the beginning and end of Ostrogoth rule in Italy, Latin literature becomes medieval.
 Boethius was the last 'ancient' author and the role of Rome as the center of the ancient world, as communis patria, was at an end."
 In essence, the lingua franca of classical vestiges was doomed when Italy was overrun by the Goths, but its momentum carried it one lifetime further, ending with the death of Boethius in 524 CE.

 Not everyone agrees that the lingua franca came to an end with the fall of Rome, but argue that it continued and became the language of the reinstituted Carolingian Empire (predecessor of the Holy Roman Empire) under Charlemagne.
-Toward the end of his reign his administration conducted some language reforms.
-The first recognition that Late Latin could not be understood by the masses and therefore was not a lingua franca was the decrees of 813 CE by synods at Mainz, Rheims Tours that from then on preaching was to be done in a language more understandable to the people, which was stated by Tours Canon 17 as rustica Romana lingua, identified as Romance, the descendant of Vulgar Latin.
+Toward the end of his reign, his administration conducted some language reforms.
+The first recognition that Late Latin could not be understood by the masses and therefore was not a lingua franca was the decrees of 813 CE by synods at Mainz, Rheims and Tours that from then on preaching was to be done in a language more understandable to the people, which was started by Tours Canon 17 as Rustica Romana lingua, identified as Romance, the descendant of Vulgar Latin.
 Late Latin as defined by Meillet was at an end; however, Pucci's Harrington's Mediaeval Latin sets the end of Late Latin when Romance began to be written, "Latin retired to the cloister" and "Romanitas lived on only in the fiction of the Holy Roman Empire."
-The final date given by those authors is AD 900.
+The final date given by those authors is 900 CE.